makefile/frcnn/README.md

 - git push -f origin dev

 ## QA
 - CUB not found, when compile for GPU version, `frcnn_proposal_layer.cu` requires a head file `<cub/cub.cuh>`.
 CUB is library contained in the official Cuda Toolkit, usually can be found in ` /usr/local/cuda/include/thrust/system/cuda/detail/`.
-You should add this path in your `Makefile.config` (try `locate ''cub.cuh''` to find cub on your system)
+You should add this path in your `Makefile.config` (try `locate cub.cuh` to find cub on your system)
 - When Get `error: RPC failed; result=22, HTTP code = 0`, use `git config http.postBuffer 524288000`, increases git buffer to 500mb

 ## Two-Stream Convolutional Networks for Action Recognition in Video